See and Do in Santiago

 Museum of Memory and Human Rights

 A sobering experience, this museum is dedicated to all who suffered human rights violations under Chile’s military regime in the late 20th century.
-Background knowledge of the pieces displayed is necessary for full understanding and impact, but the exhibits in the museum are in Spanish only.
-However, English audio guides are usually also available for purchase.
+The museum holds historical oral and written testimonies, photos, exhibitions and public artwork.
+Visitors can take a tour and listen to audio guides for a full understanding.

 Santiago Metropolitan Park

 The whole family will find delight at Santiago’s amusement park, Fantasialandia, which is suited to all ages.
-Although relatively compact in size, Fantasialandia has dozens of rides to choose from – each of which is rated as “thrilling”, “gentle” or “childish”.
-The ticket price is considered to be good value for money, compounded by the fact that the park is a manageable size so that a full day is more than enough time to go on each ride at least once.
+Although relatively compact in size, Fantasialandia has dozens of rides to choose from – each of which is rated as “thrilling”, “gentle” or “child rides”.
+The ticket price is considered to be good value for money and the park is a manageable size so a full day is more than enough time to go on each ride.

 Museo Chileno de Arte Precolombino

 A wide range of artefacts can be seen at this museum, some dating from up to 10,000 years ago.
-This huge collection of Pre-Columbian art is grouped by six distinct cultural areas: Mesoamerica, Caribbean, Amazonian, Central Andes, Southern Andes, and the Intermediate Area.
+This huge collection of pre-Columbian art is grouped by six distinct cultural areas: Mesoamerica, Caribbean, Amazonian, Central Andes, Southern Andes and the Intermediate Area (consisting of Columbia and Ecuador).
 Apart from its permanent exhibitions the museum also has exciting temporary exhibitions, so there is often something new to be found in the museum even for those who have visited before.

 Museo Interactivo Mirador

 Although technically a museum, the Museo Interactivo Mirador goes far beyond anything a traditional museum can offer.
-Visitors to the museum are free to touch, push or even climb on the displays and exhibits.
-Children will love this museum as it gives them plenty to see and do but adults (especially the young at heart) will also enjoy this novel experience.
+Visitors are free to touch, push or even climb on the displays and exhibits.
+Children will love this museum as it gives them plenty to see and do, while adults (especially the young at heart) will also enjoy this novel interactive experience.
 Highlights include the bubble area and the earthquake room.